voiceinthedark/weatherjs/README.md

 - [icons8](https://icons8.com) - for some icons
 - [visual crossing](https://visualcrossing.com) - for the api and weather icons
-- [fontawesome](https://fontawesome.com) - for the font icon of github
+- [fontawesome](https://fontawesome.com) - for the font icon of github and the spinner